bustle/mobiledoc-dom-renderer/README.md

 ```

 The Renderer constructor accepts a single object with the following optional properties:
-  * `cards`: An array of card objects
+  * `cards` [array] - The list of card objects that the renderer may encounter in the mobiledoc
-  * `cardOptions`: Options to pass to cards when they are rendered
+  * `cardOptions` [object] - Options to pass to cards when they are rendered
-  * `unknownCardHandler`: A method that will be called when any unknown card is enountered
+  * `unknownCardHandler` [function] - Will be called when any unknown card is enountered

 The return value from `renderer.render(mobiledoc)` is an object with two properties:
-  * `result` The rendered result.
-A DOMNode
+  * `result` [DOM Node] - The rendered result
-  * `teardown` A teardown method that, when called, will tear down the rendered mobiledoc and call any teardown handlers that were registered by cards in the mobiledoc.
+  * `teardown` [function] - When called, this function will tear down the rendered mobiledoc and call any teardown handlers that were registered by cards when they were rendererd

 ### Tests